Sonotsugipaa/xorinator/README.md

 #### `--quiet`

-Suppress error messages that may result from incorrect input (e.g. `xor --key [EOL]`) or from runtime errors (e.g. upon opening an unreadable file).
+Suppress error messages that may result from incorrect input (e.g. `xor mux -`) or from runtime errors (e.g. upon opening an unreadable file).

 #### `--force`